Photo by: Maddie Benbenek

 Journalism, whether written word or photographic image, cuts a window in which to see clearly the dark complexities of our world.
 Truth is the frame around that window.
 Without truth and the trust that derives from it, the noble profession and service of journalism in high school or society as a whole becomes a wasted exercise in killing trees.

-I was reminded of this with the recent death of Pulitzer Prize-winning photojournalist Eddie Adams.
+The death of Pulitzer Prize-winning photojournalist Eddie Adams in 2004 always reminded me of this.
 I was in high school in 1968 when his photo of the South Vietnamese police officer executing a captured Viet Cong at point blank range was published.
 It was only one photo, but the truth of that single image tinged the consciousness of the nation with the horror and complexities of the war in Vietnam.

 Eddie Adams had difficulty showing his famous Vietnam image in workshops over the years.
 Truth is often troubling, not just for the viewer, but for the truth-teller as well.
 Yet, it is the journalist’s job to report the truth.

 Today, the credibility and ethics of scholastic photojournalists are constantly being tested by the wonderful technology of Photoshop.
 This program has revolutionized the handling of photo images in yearbooks across the country.
 However, along with the advantages Photoshop brings, it also has the power to alter what appears to be true and entices old and new photographers to bend their ethical standards as truth-tellers.

 If your staff has not already taken a hard stand on the ethical use of Photoshop and photographic standards in general in your publications, now is the time.
 Understand that unethical photo manipulation has been with us since the dawn of daguerreotypes.
 Matthew Brady moved bodies to enhance Civil War photos.
 During the McCarthy hearings of the 1950s, photos were cropped in ways to make it appear that certain people seemed to be associating with “known Communists.”